Auto-scale Insights

 2. From the action menu, select Auto-scaleConfigure.

-3. Type the desired Session Density.
+3. Type the desired Host Session Density.

 Note: Session density is especially important when the auto-scale is configured using non-session criteria.
 For example, if auto-scale is configured using CPU Usage instead of Available Sessions, auto-scale insights needs to be told the session density.
 This should be based on the average density you observe in the environment.